This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 This new museum was only okay for us.
 It is located quite a ways outside of the centro and it was almost deserted when we were there.
 While there are lots of great exhibits and information about Maya civilization, it didn’t have many interactive activities to keep the kids engaged.
 However, for adults it is a great place to really dig in and learn about the history of Maya civilization.

 Tickets cost 150 pesos/adults, 50 pesos/children.
-It is about a 25 minute drive from the centro.
+It is about a 25 minute drive from the centro – you can get there by Uber.

 Merida’s busy, narrow streets don’t make it particularly bike-friendly.
 However, come Sunday mornings, Paseo de Montejo and Calle 60 close to traffic and you can enjoy the quiet streets on bike.
 Our kids really enjoyed riding around and taking in the festive Sunday atmosphere.